 CONTEX, as illustrated by the John P. Wheeler III case, is an analytical framework devised jointly by the analyst and AI tool Claude that is suitable when some evidence is present, but limited, or else unavailable at the time of the analysis.
 Methodology and Limitations Authorities have released limited information about the investigation into the…

-Keep readingPsychological Cascades And Unintended Consequences: The Death Of Col. Philip M. Shue, MD
+Keep readingPsychological Cascades And Unintended Consequences: The Death Of Col. Philip M. Shue

 BLUF: Col. Philip M. Shue’s passing appears to be another example of a psychological cascade that led to unintended consequences.
 The case mirrors AUSA Jonathan P. Luna’s complex death.
 Psychological cascades are hypotheses that should be considered in difficult to explain cases.
 Source statement: A comprehensive set of documents contributed to this analysis, notably, the…